austin-py/ArtificialLife/README.md

 Documentation:
 ==============
-To view a 10 second snipit of the work:
-To view a longer version of the same video:
-To view an evolutionary run of one creature:
+To view a 10 second snipit of the work: https://youtu.be/STcML44qikA To view a longer version of the same video:  https://youtu.be/u8_N9vxeiaU To view one creature in both an evolved and random state: https://youtu.be/_wVzwvb8V4w To view an evolutionary run of one creature (every 50 generations is shown): https://youtu.be/Oq9HjgO-8LM